TylerFenske/Projects/BST and Hashtable/README.md

 ## About:
-Two programs created for an end of term Algorithms class used to show the time complexity differences between searching, insertion, and deletion between a binary search tree and hash table (written from scratch).
+Two programs (written in C) created for an end of term Algorithms class used to show the time complexity differences between searching, insertion, and deletion between a binary search tree and hash table (written from scratch).

 ## How to use:
 Simply run either program, then follow the on screen commands.
 Use the name of a dataSet.txt file as a command line argument to start the